 TEFL stands for Teaching English as a Foreign Language.
 You may also come across the following acronyms; ESL (English as a Second Language), TESL (Teaching English as a Second Language, ELT (English Language Teaching), TESOL (Teaching English to Speakers of Other Languages).
 All these terms mean similar things and the terms can be used interchangeably – making the subject quite confusing!

-Summary: You need a TEFL to teach in China but you do not need to have one before you apply and it does not need to cost you anything.
-Apply Here
+Summary: You need a TEFL to teach in China but you do not need to have one before you apply and it may be subsidised by your employer.

 Korea: No, but it helps!

 A TEFL qualification is not essential for teaching in Korea but having one (of any length) shows potential employers that you have a real interest in teaching and can help you attract job offers, help prepare you for the classroom and is a great addition to your cv.
 The job market in Korea is quite competitive at the moment so having a TEFL qualification can help you stand out from the competition.
 It will not however mean that you will be paid more than candidates who do not have TEFL qualifications nor does it guarantee that you will receive job offers.

 Summary: Having a TEFL is not essential but having one of any length, online or contact based, can help you receive job offers from Korea.
 Have a look at our TEFL courses here

 Thailand: No, but it helps!

 A TEFL qualification is not essential for teaching in Thailand.
 However, you are likely to receive a higher number of job offers if you have one and it can have a positive effect on your salary.

 Summary: Having a TEFL qualification is not essential but having one can have a positive impact on receiving job offers, will help prepare you for the classroom and is a great addition to your cv.
 Have a look at our TEFL courses here